londelec/leandcxmlman/source/sections/SystemMain.rst

 .. include:: communicationCfg/iec104Csl.rst
 .. include:: communicationCfg/commsFlags.rst

-.. _ref-TraceCfg:
+.. _xmlgroup-TraceCfg: lelabel=TraceCfg

 TraceCfg group
 --------------

 Generic diagnostic information and error messages can be recorded to a system logfile.
-Group object node :xmlref:`TraceCfg` and its child element node :ref:`<ref-SYSLOGFILE>` contains settings to enable the system-wide logfile.
+:ref:`xmlgroup-TraceCfg` group and its child element :ref:`xmlelem-syslogfile` contains settings to enable the system-wide logfile.
-:ref:`<ref-LogSettings>` node contains common settings for all logfiles.
+:ref:`xmlelem-logsettings` contains common settings that apply to all logfiles.
-:xmlref:`TraceCfg` may contain only one :ref:`<ref-SYSLOGFILE>` and one :ref:`<ref-LogSettings>` element node as shown in the sample below.
+:ref:`xmlgroup-TraceCfg` may contain only one :ref:`xmlelem-syslogfile` and one :ref:`xmlelem-logsettings` element as shown in the sample below.

 .. code-block:: none